MicrosoftDocs/VBA-Docs/api/Project.Application.ResourceSharing.md

 Using the  **ResourceSharing** method without specifying any arguments displays the **ShareResources** dialog box.

+> [!NOTE]
- **Note**  Project Professional can share local resources only when not logged on Project Server.
+> Project Professional can share local resources only when not logged on Project Server.
 If Project Professional is using a Project Server profile, local resource sharing is unavailable.

 ## Example